 [Provide a brief overview of the topic or problem being addressed in the report.
 Explain its relevance, significance, and any relevant contextual information.]

-The Irish Coastline stretches approximately 7400 kilometres long (Climate Ireland) and it is estimated that 40% of the Irish population live within 5 kilometres of the coastline.
-(CSO Census 2016).
-This represents a massive risk to communities in coastal areas.
-Heavy flooding plagues Irish communities on a near-annual basis.
-Coastal erosion is threatening shorelines, habitats and ecosystems.
-Both of these risk factors contribute to infrastructural, agricultural and ecological damage which likely averages to greater than €50 million per year in economic costs (Environmental Protection Agency).
+The Irish Coastline stretches approximately 7400 kilometres long and it is estimated that 40% of the Irish population live within 5 kilometres of the coastline (Climate Ireland, CSO Census 2016).
+This represents a massive risk to communities in coastal areas with heavy flooding affecting Irish communities on a near-annual basis and coastal erosion threatening shorelines, habitats and ecosystems.
+These risk factors contribute to infrastructural, agricultural and ecological damage which likely averages to greater than €50 million per year in economic costs (Environmental Protection Agency).
 Surprisingly, relatively limited analysis has been done to explain this issue and serve as a basis for effective mitigation strategies going forward.
 There are some possible reasons for this.
 There could be a perception of lower risk by comparison to other countries leading to underinvestment in the area.
 Ireland’s population centres can be prone to riverine flooding and heavy rainfall, potentially diverting attention from coastal surges.
 A low coverage of tidal gauges around the coast may also indicate a lesser ability to collect accurate and thorough data.
 There may also be institutional and policy gaps at play, as outlined in a 2023 report by the Department of Housing, Local Government and Heritage, many of Ireland’s coasts are fragmented in management by local authorities, and policy is lagging behind the growing understanding of climate impacts, leading to insufficient integration of storm surge analysis in planning and development guidelines

 Storm Ophelia in 2017 is considered to be the worst storm in Ireland in 50 years, and the easternmost Atlantic hurricane on record (Lui, 2017).
-The coastal damages from this storm alone caused about €68 million according to initial insurance industry estimates.
+The coastal damages from this storm alone amounted to about €68 million according to initial insurance industry estimates.
 This includes insured losses and the broader economic impact on businesses and infrastructure.
 Insurance companies faced €35 million for claims around damage to property, vehicle and assets.
 Agricultural losses amounted to €10 million in crop, livestock and farm infrastructure damage (Towey, 2018).
 Coastal areas faced heavy erosion and damage due to high waves and storm surges while beaches, dunes and coastal infrastructure were particularly affected (Ophelia Report, 2017).
 Storm Ophelia heightened awareness around the risks posed by severe weather events and the need for better preparedness and resilience planning.
 Over time, specific storms will affect areas of the coast differently, but some areas will persistently be more vulnerable in the long term.
 This relates to one of the main objectives of this paper.

 In a broader context, Ireland is not alone in its heavy placement of location centres on the coastline.
 According to estimates by (reference), 1 billion people globally reside on land less than 10 metres above current high tide levels, with 230 million living on land less than 1 meter above high tide levels (reference).
 Over the last century, high sea levels have posed significant risks resulting in the loss of over 8 thousand lives annually and disrupting/displacing approximately 1.5 million people each year on average (reference).